PDDStudio/tinyIFTTT/README.md

 ####Getting the Android App up and running

 There are to ways to get the Android App up and running.
-Either download the [prepackaged apk]() or import the project into AndroidStudio and build it yourself.
+Either download the [prepackaged apk from the release page](https://github.com/PDDStudio/tinyIFTTT/releases) or import the project into AndroidStudio and build it yourself.

 Simply install the application and you're ready to go.